UJS-Cyber-Lab/TSO-HAstar-Net/README.md

 # ❗Sample ROS-C++ code will be made available upon finalization in the COMPAG journal❗
 # TSO-HA*-Net: A Hybrid Global Path Planner for the Inspection Vehicle Used in Caged Poultry Houses

-TSO - HA* serves as a lower level planner and is employed to construct semi - structured topological networks.
-It integrates predefined inspection rules into the global grid map of the poultry house.
-This algorithm not only preserves the smoothness of mixed A * (HA *) paths but also reduces time and computational overhead, thus enhancing the speed and efficiency of network generation.
-Based on the topology network constructed by TSO - HA *, topology planning aims to plan a smooth inspection route that conforms to the starting and ending postures.
-By using Dijkstra's algorithm on the basis of this semi - structured topology network, the shortest path that meets the conditions can be found, ensuring that inspection vehicles can conduct inspections along this route.
+TSO-HA*-Net is a hybrid global path planner that combines TSO-HA* with topological planning, which allows the inspection vehicle to continuously traverse a predetermined trackless route within each poultry house and conduct house-to-house inspections.
+Initially, the spatiotemporally optimized Hybrid A*(TSO-HA*) is employed as the lower-level planner to efficiently construct a semi-structured topological network by integrating predefined inspection rules into the global grid map of the poultry houses.
+Subsequently, the Dijkstra algorithm is adopted to plan a smooth inspection route that aligns with the starting and ending poses, conforming to the network.
+Our work provides valuable case studies and algorithmic insights for similar inspection task.

 # 🌐Related papers
 #### Our related papers are now accessible:[]()

-# ⚡Quick Start
+# 💡Contribution
+*  An improved Hybrid A* algorithm is proposed, which demonstrates shorter computational time, reduced re-source consumption, and a higher success rate when applied to high-resolution maps.
+This improvement is achieved through a new heuristic value calculation using the Distance Reference Tree and simplified occupancy grid templates for collision detection.
+*  A hybrid path planner called TSO-HA*-Net is proposed, integrating the improved HA* algorithm, specific in-spection rules and topological planning.
+This planner is efficient and flexible for planning inspection routes in large-scale maps, establishing an intermediate planning scheme between point-to-point and full-coverage path planning.
+It addresses the route requirements for coop inspection and adapts to the actual poultry house envi-ronment.
+*  The rail-less navigation system based on the presented planning scheme offers a viable alternative to traditional electromagnetic and line-following navigation.
+This study provides valuable case studies and algorithmic refer-ences for inspection tasks in caged poultry houses and similar facilities.

 # ⭐Impact and Presentation
-In order to clearly present the logical relationship and dynamic evolution process between various elements, a flowchart is used as a visualization tool, which can present complex processes in a concise and intuitive way.
+TSO-HA*-Net consists of two parts: the lower-level TSO-HA* module and the upper-level topological planning module.
+The overall flowchart is shown in Fig. 1.

 <p align="center">
 <img src="https://github.com/UJS-Cyber-Lab/TSO-HAstar-Net/blob/main/picture/Flowchart%20for%20planning%20inspection%20routes%20via%20TSO-HA-Net.png" width="80%" height="80%">